ilmandone/lista-2024/README.md

 # Lista2024

 ## Todo
-- DB create a new list
+- Improve the home side menu with a better template
-- Link the create new list with new list dialog
+- Start the editing mode for lists
-- Emit confirm or error message on db create new list feedback
+- Create an item component that include the edit mode

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.1.0.